 A trader benefits from market liquidity by experiencing these effects:

-- Trading at fast speeds is enabled because high market liquidity leads to immediate execution of transactions.
+- Trading at fast speeds is enabled because high market liquidity leads to the immediate execution of transactions.

 - A liquid market functions to prevent sharp changes in prices from happening.